Sharoma Rise Of Nations Roma

 'Fighting V'

 When fighting in enemy territory, you must always protect your supply lines.
 Here I was unable to, and had to deploy in what I call a 'Fighting V'.
 One legion continues the advance, whilst another guards its rear.
 The enemy is hoping to secure the east-west axis but the shields of the 4th are deployed along it.
 The 3rd Cavalry is harassing their artillery and the 2nd remains in reserve.
 The enemy was foolish enough to let their drivers wander between my legions, and as a result they have lost five precious supply wagons.
 With careful deployment, they could have seriously hindered my advance and cut off two entire legions.
 Instead they have found themselves outmanoeuvred.
+Inside the Fighting V, artillery of both forces can combine on a single target.

 'Force'